 |Picture above: Progress and ambient information of the current flight situation.
 Some fields or tables like

 ||Picture above: Progress information folded to the most important values using the

 Tab AI / Multiplayer

-Information about an AI or multiplayer aircraft or ship is displayed in this tab if a vehicle is clicked on the map.
+Information about an AI or multiplayer aircraft from the simulator (not online networks) or ship is displayed in this tab if a vehicle is clicked on the map.

-This also includes departure and destination airports for aircraft that can be shown on the map by clicking on the blue links (only if a flight plan is filed).
+This also includes the aircraft's departure and destination airports that can be shown on the map by clicking on the blue links (only for FSX or P3D and if a flight plan is filed).

 Picture above: Information about an AI aircraft.

 Navmap explaining the various airport and navaid symbols and a tab

 general legend for the base map like the OpenStreetMap for example.